<< A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 $variable

-disabled scripts - see scripts disabled
+disabled scripts – see scripts disabled, code signing

-duplicate elements in an array, find - see array, duplicate elements - find
+duplicate elements in an array, find – see array, duplicate elements – find – also see array, unique members (one dimensional array), unique values, get from list (object with more than one field)

 duration of last command - see time it took to run most recent command